brittneyperez/Python_Jan2023/week_2-Python_OOP/D4-Python_OOP/Overview_D4.md

 }
 ```

-We can use Python OOP to make DRY code and resuse the layout of our data using classes.
+We can use Python OOP to make DRY code and reuse the layout of our data using classes.

 ```py
 # Using class containing a constructor and its attributes
 class User: